By Kyle Walker

 Reflecting on the visitor’s question raised so many more questions for me.
 Had the subject of slavery at the Mansion ever been explored before?
 Why had the history of slavery at the Governor’s Mansion not been explored in greater detail?
 Why did the Preservation Board decide not to include this aspect of the mansion’s history in their tour material or at least inform their guides about how to interpret this difficult history?
 Had other cultural institutions such as the Texas Historical Commission, Friends of the Governor’s Mansion, Austin History Center or George Washington Carver Center in Austin explored this subject through publications or exhibits?

 The history of slavery at the Texas Governor’s Mansion is a little known and rarely discussed topic at the state’s executive residence today.
 The tours of the historic home that are offered by the Preservation Board or the Friends of the Governor’s Mansion (a private non-profit organization which manages the home’s collection of historic furniture and artwork), make no mention to the presence of enslaved individuals who worked at the residence between 1854-1865.
-The books, brochures and other publications available to visitors seldom if ever mention the presence of slaves at the Mansion.
+Brochures and guidebooks available to visitors make no reference to the presence of slaves at the residence although a few scholarly publications, including Kenneth Hafertepe’s Abner Cook: Master Builder on the Texas Frontier (1992) and James Haley’s biography of Sam Houston (2002), do discuss slaves at the site before the end of the Civil War.
 No interpretive signs stand outside the home, nor are there any exhibits on display in any state, city or county museum in Austin that discuss the role of slavery in the history of the state’s executive residence.

 Despite the scholarly work that has been produced about the history of the Texas Governor’s Mansion, the careers of these governors and the lives of their spouses, there exists no substantial analysis of slaves at the Governor’s Mansion.
 They are seldom talked about or mentioned in publications.
 When they are, their status was often referred to as that of “servants.”
 Although more recent publications do at least acknowledge the presence of slaves, little attention has been given to the extent of slavery at the site.